joone-org/SentioNova/curriculum/MJ-9798851707100/README.md

 <thead>
 <tr class="header">
 <th>
-<br><p>To use ChatGPT as a prompt generator, continue the conversation from <a href="https://chat.openai.com/share/2cddfc7a-9a31-4389-ab41-38c90a08972c">this link</a> or copy all of the following text and paste it into a new conversation.</p></th>
+<br><p>To use ChatGPT as a prompt generator use this GPT <a href="https://chat.openai.com/g/g-hj3EroulQ-mid-journey-craftsman">Mid Journey Craftsman</a> or copy all of the following text and paste it into a new conversation.</p></th>
 </tr>
 </thead>
 <tbody>